-The Time to Challenge & Change Amount of Tax is When the Case is Still in Assessment Division
+Challenge & Change Amount of Tax When the Case is Still in Assessment Division

-In contrast, the only thing the IRS Collections Division is interested in is being paid.
+Since the only thing the IRS Collections Division is interested in is being paid, you can no longer get the amount you owe changed once your file passes from the Assessment Division to the Collections Division.
 Collections will not relitigate how much a taxpayer owes; they aren’t set up for that.
 When a file is passed from Assessment to Collections, all computations on what’s owed have been done and all challenges have been addressed.
 Collections is mandated to collect the amount Assessment says a taxpayer owes.
 Period.

 And Congress has given the Collections Division of the IRS enormous power to do just that.
 Collections will negotiate payment plans but, if a taxpayer fails to make payments, then it will collect by force.
 Implication?